What are RollWorks Workflows

 Free Tier | Not included |

-In addition to an eligible RollWorks package you may need the following:
+In addition to an eligible package you may need the following:

 ---|---|

-To find your current package, log in to RollWorks and navigate to Settings > Billing > Plans & Usage.
+To find your current package, log in to your account and navigate to Settings > Billing > Plans & Usage.

-If you do not have an existing Enhanced Contact List ready, you can select Custom Criteria, and follow the prompts to enter your desired set of rules to trigger your Workflow.
+If you do not have an existing Enhanced Contact List ready, select Custom Criteria, and follow the prompts to enter your desired filter logic to trigger your Workflow.

 Actions supported